 Just two weeks ago, ScienceOpen celebrated a new a partnership with Vilnius University Press (VUP) and Liverpool University Press (LUP), which brought to ScienceOpen a number of additional collections in humanities, social and life sciences.
 In doing so, they joined our portfolio of collaborations with university publishers such as UCL Press, University of Huddersfield Press, Tsinghua University Press, Ternopil National Medical University and FZ Jülich.
-So in this blog post, we want to focus on university presses and how our platform can assist them in bringing science closer to being easily accessible, open and transparent.Continue reading “In the quest of open science: university publishing on ScienceOpen”
+In this blog post, we want to focus on university presses and how our platform can assist them in bringing science closer to being easily accessible, open and transparent.Continue reading “In the quest of open science: university publishing on ScienceOpen”

 Publishers, editors, and authors are increasingly experimenting with new communication channels that meet the high standards of “Open Science”.
 The exciting new journal 4open by EDP Sciences was founded on the four pillars of open science: open access, open data, open code, and open peer review.
 4open includes all types of articles and is dedicated to publishing high-quality content in all disciplines of science and research, including materials and engineering.
 As an interdisciplinary journal that accepts a wide range of research adhering to open science principles, it is an important new addition to the contextual discovery environment on ScienceOpen.